-A. Faculty research.
-Describe plans to assist faculty in becoming more productive, more innovative, and more effective in their work.
+A. Faculty Research - Describe plans to assist faculty in becoming more productive, more innovative, and more effective in their work.

 An active culture of mentoring exists at Texas Tech and efforts will be expanded as strategic and traditional hires occur each year.
 We have a particular focus on mentoring junior faculty to support their nominations for National Science Foundation CAREER awards (and similar awards) from other agencies.
-We have also begun to develop a similar program for the social sciences, humanities and creative arts disciplines.
+A Faculty Proposal Development Program has been established to team small groups of junior faculty with established senior faculty who help mentor the junior faculty members through the proposal process.

-The office of the vice president for research is being restructured to focus on faculty development.
+The Office of the Vice President for Research is being restructured to focus on faculty development.
 A number of initiatives are being launched, including agency-specific mentoring, faculty placement in agencies, faculty rotations at National Science Foundation, and an interdisciplinary scholarship academy.

-B. Faculty recognition.
-Describe plans to assist faculty in achieving recognition as leaders in their field.
+B. Faculty Recognition - Describe plans to assist faculty in achieving recognition as leaders in their field.

-Texas Tech is focused on promoting its eight research themes, the strategic plan, and the successes of faculty and students.
+Texas Tech is very focused on promoting our eight research themes, our strategic plan, and the successes of our faculty and students.
 The promotion is both internal and external.
-Internally, we have expanded the Barney Rushing Jr. Outstanding Research Award; other awards are being developed to recognize research achievements in the colleges and schools, along with increasing the monetary awards associated with this recognition.
-We have also expanded the Chancellor's Council Award to recognize excellence in scholarship in the STEM disciplines and in the social sciences, humanities, and creative arts.
+Internally, we have expanded the Barney Rushing Jr. Outstanding Research Award; other awards are being developed to recognize research achievements in the Colleges and Schools, along with increasing the monetary awards associated with this recognition.
+We have also expanded the Chancellor's Council Award to recognize excellence in scholarship in the STEM disciplines and in the social sciences, humanities and creative arts.
 Additional recognitions are envisioned.